yangz3/yangz3.github.io/index.md

 Here is a good tutorial of [how to choose bypass fileter](./Analog/bypass_cap.pdf)

 ###Reduce EMI Noise on PCB
+SuperSensor pcb digital and analog seperation.
+Will put more information when I have time.

 ###Antenna Impedance Match
+SuperSensor antenna 50 ohm impedance match.
+Will put more information when I have time.

 ### Eagle

 snap-on-grid-sch.ulp
+find.ulp
+zoom_unrounted.ulp

 ##Others